Iris Morales: Writing

-Inspired by the spark created through the publication of The New York feature focusing on the female and feminist roles that she and other women up-took in the Young Lord's Party, Morales began to write Through The Eyes Of Rebel Women, The Young Lords: 1969-1976, a book that focuses on these experiences.
-The book was published through Red Sugarcane Press, Morales' personal small publishing house in 2012.
-In this book Morales includes a number of different original media forms from both movements and women interviews.
-Some of the women highlighted in the book include: Denise Oliver-Velez, Martha Arguello, Minerva Solla, and many more.
-The book explains the feminist movement within the Young Lords Party.
+Morales wrote Through The Eyes Of Rebel Women, The Young Lords: 1969-1976, a book that focuses on her experiences in the feminist movement within the Young Lords Party.
+The book was published through Red Sugarcane Press, Morales' personal small publishing house, in 2016.
 This project allowed Morales reflect on the experiences of being a part of the party, both the pleasant and unpleasant ones alike.
 Morales' intentions for her book are that many are not only able to learn about the history of The Young Lords women but continue to learn lessons that continue to be applicable to the modern activist movements.